Query-Based Asymmetric Modeling with Decoupled Input-Output Rates for Speech Restoration: Evaluation

-Next, we evaluate TF-Restormer on the VCTK+DEMAND focusing on denoising.
-In Table~\ref{tab:main2_DN}, we compare against DB-AIAT~\citep{DB-AIAT}, MP-SENet~\citep{mpsenet}, and TF-Locoformer as dedicated denoising models, and VoiceFixer, UNIVERSE, and FINALLY as universal restoration baselines.
-Since the input speech is already well preserved and only corrupted by additive noise, it favors models that minimize unnecessary generation and faithfully retain the input signal.
-Accordingly, dedicated denoising models outperform universal restoration models in terms of signal fidelity, as they are optimized to suppress noise without altering intact regions.
-In contrast, restoration models risk degrading reliability by over-modifying clean inputs, making them less trustworthy for such simple cases.
-While not surpassing dedicated denoising models in raw signal metrics, TF-Restormer achieves more consistent semantic and perceptual gains, showing strong generalization despite being designed for universal restoration.

-Finally, we experiment on the super-resolution task in Table~\ref{tab:main2_BWE}, using a single model that directly supports arbitrary output sampling rates.
+Finally, we experiment on the SSR task in Table~\ref{tab:main2_BWE}, using a single model that directly supports arbitrary output sampling rates.
 For clean cases, we compare against dedicated super-resolution models: NVSR~\citep{nvsr}, Frepainter~\citep{frepainter}, and AP-BWE~\citep{AP_BWE}, as well as VoiceFixer as a universal restoration baseline.
 As in Table~\ref{tab:main2_DN}, since the low-band of the input speech remains intact, dedicated models that concentrate on reconstructing the upper bands are favored.
-Unlike conventional approaches that rely on fixed input-output rates and often require zero-padding or redundant resampling, TF-Restormer leverages extension queries to dynamically expand the spectrum.
+Unlike conventional approaches that rely on fixed input--output rates and often require zero-padding or redundant resampling, TF-Restormer leverages extension queries to dynamically expand the spectrum.
 With this versatility, TF-Restormer shows stable performance comparable to the dedicated models, faithfully retaining clean low-frequency regions while effectively generating high-frequency components.
-In adittion, under noisy-distorted conditions, TF-Restormer simultaneously restores corrupted regions and reconstructs missing high bands, demonstrating robust generalization beyond pure super-resolution.
+When the training is optimally aligned with the conventional method, the dedicated version of the proposed model shows improved results.
+In addition, under noisy-distorted conditions, TF-Restormer simultaneously restores corrupted regions and reconstructs missing high bands, demonstrating robust generalization beyond pure super-resolution.
 Overall, these results suggest the advantage of our model as a universal restoration framework that achieves bandwidth extension without sacrificing signal fidelity or requiring explicit resampling.